Benedict XVI, reluctant pope who chose to retire, dies at 95

 His dramatic exit paved the way for Pope Francis’ election and created the unprecedented arrangement of two popes, living side-by-side in the Vatican gardens.
 And it likely won’t be a one-off, given that Francis has said Benedict “opened the door” for other popes to follow suit.

+Francis praised Benedict in comments on Saturday during a New Year's Eve service held at St. Peter’s Basilica.

+“Only God knows the value and the strength of his intercession, of his sacrifices offered for the good of the Church,” Francis said.

 The Vatican announced that Benedict died Saturday at his home in the Vatican at age 95.
-Francis himself will celebrate Benedict's funeral Mass on Thursday, closing out an unprecedented chapter in the history of the papacy with a reigning pope eulogizing a retired one.
+Francis himself will celebrate Benedict's funeral Mass on Thursday, to which only Italy and Germany were asked to send official delegations, closing out an unprecedented chapter in the history of the papacy with a reigning pope eulogizing a retired one.

 The intellectual German theologian, whose mission was to reawaken Christianity in a secularized and indifferent Europe, was forced to shoulder the brunt of the sex abuse scandal that festered unattended under St. John Paul II.
 Then, as he planned to make a quiet exit from the papacy, another scandal erupted when his own butler stole his personal papers and gave them to a journalist — leading to revelations that laid bare the need for a reformer pope to clean up the Vatican’s act.